 (1) (2) (3) (4) (5) (6) (7) (8) SI.
-No Name of the Project Item from the list of activities in Local area (Yes/ No).
+No Name of the Project Local area Location of the proj (Yes/ No). ocation of the project.
+Location of the project. ocation of the project.
 Location of the project.
-Amount spent for the project Mode of implementation on-Direct - Through ii olementation nplementing ncy. schedule VII to the Act.
+Mode of implementation on-Direct - Through ii olementation nplementing ncy.
 State District (in INR) (Yes/No) Name CSR Registration Number 1 Equitable Education for rural and marginalized communities promoting education No Maharashtra Pune INR 7.64 lakh No Karla Education Trust (KET) an affiliate of Shri Chitrapur Math, Shirali NA TOTAL INR 7.64 lakhs